A saddle is composed of some parts that flex and bend, and some parts that

 People often like to compare the fit of a saddle to that of a shoe.

-This can be similar in many ways, but perhaps a more on-target
+This can be similar in many ways, but perhaps a more on-target metaphor

-metaphor would be comparing to a backpack.
+would be comparing to a backpack.

-I had brief possession of a "Barefoot" treeless saddle, a demo
+I had brief possession of a "Barefoot" treeless saddle, a demo model.
+I

-how well it functioned.
+it functioned.

 An even sweatmark does not guarantee that your saddle fits.
 However,